d1b1/d1b1.github.com/_articles/slack_power_patterns.md

         The CEO TL;DR
     </h5>
     <p>
         Slack is free.
 When you hire a CFO, they will love it.
 And it is very easy to onboard new staff.
-Its better than email, and less agreesive then SMS.
+It's better than email, and less aggressive then SMS.
     </p>
 </div>